ENG517/Procedure/Chowdhurynn/p-kardiacapp-manage-alert-notifications.md

 ## About ECG instant analysis

-Your Kardia app provides instant algorithmic analysis of your heart rhythm upon completion of your ECG recording.
+Your Kardia app provides instant analysis of your heart rhythm upon completion of your ECG recording.
 The analysis represents the results to help you understand your heart health.

 ## Prerequisites